Developing Sound Economic Analysis

 Assessing Damage Claims and Conducting Financial Valuations

 Secretariat Economists combines the skills and experience needed to assess competing damage claims or to evaluate the risk exposure of alternative business scenarios.
 Secretariat Economists professionals are not only proficient in performing discounted cash flow analysis, risk analysis, and similar valuation techniques, but also can apply well informed judgment to situations, like IPOs, where standard valuation methods may not be appropriate.

 Making Effective Presentations to Regulatory Agencies

 Secretariat Economists has made effective presentations to various regulatory agencies in the U.S. and overseas.
 Whether the matter is being considered before the U.S. Department of Justice, the U.K.’s Monopolies and Mergers Commission, or Canada’s Competition Bureau, just to name a few, Secretariat Economists professionals have the expertise needed to address the concerns of regulators.

 Secretariat Economists has the resources and expertise to conduct the careful planning that precedes any successful negotiation.
 Secretariat Economists professionals undertake a comprehensive analysis of the client’s options, develops the best negotiation strategies, and provide timely advice on tactical issues.

 Advising Senior Management on Competition Matters and Business Strategy

-EI economists work with senior management to anticipate the legal and competitive consequences of alternative business propositions, address their concerns about new legislation, and develop alternative strategic scenarios in non-litigation settings.
+Secretariat Economists professionals work with senior management to anticipate the legal and competitive consequences of alternative business propositions, address their concerns about new legislation, and develop alternative strategic scenarios in non-litigation settings.